MrFloat3591/docker_playground/readme.md

 ## Note

-I run projects with docker on Windows 11 Home, so if you use Linux or macOS, you may need to change some commands.
+I use this for my personal projects, and you can use it for yours as well.
 I run projects with Docker on Windows 11 Home, so if you're using Linux or macOS, you might need to adjust some commands.